 While this is happening, this is a good time to prepare pizza sauce or sauté any sturdier vegetables (such as onion and bell pepper) you intend to use as toppings.
 Otherwise, they require too much time in the oven to brown once the crust is baked.
 Set aside.

 Transfer cauliflower rice to a clean dish towel and ring out as much of the excess liquid as possible.
 This is a very important step, so be sure to ring it out until no more water will come out.
 Set aside.

-In a large mixing bowl, prepare the flax egg and let rest 5 minutes.
+In a large mixing bowl, prepare the flax egg by mixing the flaxseed meal and water and let it rest 5 for minutes.
 Then add cauliflower rice, sea salt, vegan parmesan cheese, oregano, basil, garlic, and cornstarch.